UTAH FAFSA HELP

 - File the FAFSA.

 - Have a question?
-Utah has a team of specialists who can answer common questions.
-Note: We do not have access to your FAFSA or personal information.
+Utah has a team of specialists who can help with common questions.
+Note: Specialists do not have access to your FAFSA or personal information.

 I haven't finished the FAFSA.